Why Should I Research Organizations?

 - Mission and values

-- History of organziation
+- History of organization

 - Leadership of organization

-- Size of organization/office locations
+- Size of organization

-- National and/or international presence
+- National and international presence

 - Competitors and general landscape of the industry